ministryofjustice/hmpps-integration-events/README.md

 A Kotlin Spring boot application which triggers SNS notifications by processing upstream MoJ domain events which are related to the information served by the [hmpps-integration-api](https://github.com/ministryofjustice/hmpps-integration-api).
 This allows the clients of our API to be notified when a change occurs to a domain that is of interest to them.

+### How it works

+At a high level, this service
+1. Listens for HMPPS Domain Events
+2. Transforms them into HMPPS Integration Events
+3. Puts the Integration Event on the Integration Event Topic

+Consumers who want to receive Integration Events, [will need an SQS queue and Subscription to the Integration Events Topic created](https://github.com/ministryofjustice/hmpps-integration-api/blob/main/docs/guides/setting-up-a-new-consumer.md#create-new-consumer-subscriber-queue-for-events).
+This will provide them with a queue that receives events when they are put on the Integration Event topic

+This project has three asynchronous processes:

+#### 1. Update filter policies - Every hour

+To restrict the events that a consumer receives, the SNS subscription filter policy for each queue is updated every hour.
+To do this, we
+1. Call the Integration API's config method to receive the updated consumer configurations.
+2. Update the SNS subscription filter policy.

+We set the filter policies to only allow the events that
+- Correspond to endpoints they have access to.
+- Match the filters they have on the Integration API (if any).

+#### 2. Listen for HMPPS Domain Events

+Whenever a Domain event is received, we convert it to the corresponding Integration Events and insert them into the database (a single Domain event can cause multiple Integration Events).
+In the case that the new Integration Event is a duplicate, we update the existing event.

+#### 3. Send HMPPS Integration Events - Every 10 seconds

+Search the database for events older than 5 minutes.
+Add them to the Integration Events Topic and then delete them.

 ### Technologies

 - [Cloud Platform](https://user-guide.cloud-platform.service.justice.gov.uk/#cloud-platform-user-guide) - Ministry of